arend-lang/site/src/documentation/language-reference/expressions/universes.md

 Note that the universe {%ard%} \Prop {%endard%} is _impredicative_: it does not have predicative level.
 Practically, this means that if {%ard%} B : \Prop {%endard%}, then the type {%ard%} \Pi (x : \Prop) -> B {%endard%} is in {%ard%} \Prop {%endard%}.

-The universe {%ard%} \Prop {%endard%} is not proof irrelevant, but some elements of propositions are definitionally equal.
+The universe {%ard%} \Prop {%endard%} is not proof irrelevant, but some elements of propositions are computationally equal.
-If {%ard%} A : \Prop {%endard%} and {%ard%} a, a' : A {%endard%} are such that they never evaluate to a constructor, then they are definitionally equal.
+If {%ard%} A : \Prop {%endard%} and {%ard%} a, a' : A {%endard%} are such that they never evaluate to a constructor, then they are computationally equal.
-For example, if the type is an empty data type, then this is true for any pair of its elements, so they always be definitionally equal.
+For example, if the type is an empty data type, then this is true for any pair of its elements, so they always be computationally equal.

 Universes with h equal to ∞ are represented in the syntax as {%ard%} \oo-Type p {%endard%}.
 The homotopy level can also be specified after the predicative level: {%ard%} \Type p h {%endard%} is equivalent to {%ard%} \h-Type p {%endard%}.